framesurge/perseus/docs/src/integrations/actix-web.md

 }
 ```

 When you use the integration, you'll have to define a few options to tell it what exactly to serve.
-Specifically, you'll need to tell it where your `index.html` file, your JS bundle, and your WASM bundle all are.
+Specifically, you'll need to tell it where your `index.html` file, your JS bundle, and your Wasm bundle all are.
 In addition, you'll need to a provide it with a template map (which you'll often define a getter function for as above).

 Also, because this plugs into an existing server, you have full control over hosting options, like the port to be used!